-Contravention of this subregulation may constitute an offence for the purposes of sections 45 and 45A of the Act.
+Contravention of this subregulation may constitute an offence-see sections 45 and 45A of the Act.

-39 Clearing of decommissioned receptacles
+38 Clearing of decommissioned receptacles

-- (1) Without limiting the generality of regulation 37, the occupier of premises where a receptacle was used in connection with dangerous goods must ensure that the receptacle is cleared of dangerous goods in accordance with subregulation (2) if the receptacle- - (a) is no longer intended to be so used; or - (b) is to be disposed of.
+- An occupier of premises where a receptacle was used in connection with dangerous goods must ensure that the receptacle is cleared of dangerous goods in accordance with subregulation (2) if the receptacle- - (a) is no longer intended to be used in connection with dangerous goods; or - (b) is to be disposed of.